Simple Steps to Prevent Gingivitis and

 Your dentist plays a crucial role in the prevention of gum

-remove areas of tartar buildup.
-Remember, you cannot brush tartar
+and remove areas of tartar buildup.
+Remember, you cannot brush

-away.
+tartar away.
 Only your dentist can remove it.
-By examining your gums and
+By examining your

-probing pocket depths, your dentist can determine if you have gum
+gums and probing pocket depths, your dentist can determine if

-disease.
-This is extremely important, since gum disease is often
+you have gum disease.
+This is extremely important, since gum

 Tools to Fight Gum Disease